vwilson317/bolt-ccc/ANALYTICS_SETUP.md

 3. **Deploy and test** the analytics implementation
 4. **Monitor data** in GA4 dashboard
 5. **Add custom tracking** for specific user actions as needed
+6. **Review new metrics** in the admin dashboard
+7. **Set up custom reports** for business insights

-Your analytics are now ready to provide valuable insights into how users interact with your beach vendor discovery platform! 🏖️📊
+Your analytics are now ready to provide comprehensive insights into how users interact with your beach vendor discovery platform! 🏖️📊